Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## Summary

 This exercise strengthened my ability to build interactive, user-responsive web applications using JavaScript.
 I now have a working understanding of how data, events, and visual components work together in modern dashboards.

+## Learning story 8:

+## What I learned

+I learned how to use JavaScript to apply a user-selected time range (representing night-time) to filter out periods from activity data.
+This helped me understand how to work with time values in JavaScript, compare them correctly—even when crossing midnight—and use that logic to produce a filtered data set that reflects only relevant activity.